 Today, boats approaching Cleveland sail past the east breakwater pierhead upon which the white tower with a black lantern room has been standing since 1911.
 The lighthouse is now dwarfed by the high-rise buildings on shore, but its steady beam serves as a reminder of the city’s nautical roots.

 In 2005, the East Breakwater Pierhead Lighthouse was temporarily removed so the U.S. Army Corps of Engineers could perform necessary repairs on the pier.
-In May of 2007, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations.
-When no qualified owner was found, an online auction for the lighthouse was initiated on September 9, 2008.
-The auction closed on December 2, with the lighthouse selling for $10,000.
+In May 2007, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations.
+When no qualified owner was found, an online auction for the lighthouse was initiated on September 9, 2008, and it closed on December 2, with the lighthouse selling for $10,000.